LHC-DMWG/DMWG-couplingScan-code/README.md

 ## Installation in development mode [instructions for Boyu and Josh]

-Hi guys!
-You can do the above if you want but you will probably prefer to have access to the code locally.
-I would suggest you do this:
+If you want to develop

 ```
 python -m venv thisvenv